-Me And Maggiore
+Me And Lake Maggiore

 It started years ago, more than twenty for sure, my obsession with the idea of spending quality time alone on Lake Maggiore.
 It was the first place I set foot on Italian soil and it was love at first sight.
 Cliché?
 Maybe, so?

-Ever since that first visit in the mid 1990’s I’ve harboured a fantasy of hiring a little place and just being there.
+Ever since that first visit in the mid 1990’s I’ve harboured a fantasy of hiring a little place and spending time there.
 On my own.
 But, me being me, I always had a reason not to do it, mostly revolving around a common theme ‘that’s what other people do,’ ‘better people,’ ‘people who work harder, achieve more,’ that kind of stuff.
 And I’m sure I’d have carried on that way if it hadn’t been for starting to write my first novel, oh, and Donald Trump.

 When I went I had lots of plans to work on recipes too, learn lots of Peimonte classics, but I didn’t.
 You see, the ingredients are just so good, you don’t need to do anything other than go to the market, buy vegetables, salads, fruit, cheese, meat and bread and you are set – oh, and I can’t do without my white anchovies